DaoDID/DaoDID-API/README.md

 #### Response

-User who doesn't own any subaccount or neither paid, will be labeled as no_auth with authority value: -1
+User who doesn't own any subaccount nor paid, will be labeled as no_auth with authority value: -1
 ```json
 {
     "err_no": 1,